 There are many good reasons for switching to Linux.
 Or, not.
 It all depends on individual needs.
 There are also some challenges that potential new users should consider.
 We believe most problems are offset by the advantages.

 We want to promote Linux use, attract existing Linux users, and exploit the knowledge of those existing Linux power users.

 We have reserved rooms; but, meeting topics depend on your interest.
 A number of our local MS Windows power users are attending.
 They work with both MS Windows and Linux, and love it.
 Making everything work between different Operating Systems drives these individuals and they are familiar with all kinds of problems.
 They just continually try to sell you free software.

-The Hazelwood Linux Users Group (HZWLUG) exists to provide up-to-date information to newcomers about Linux and FOSS, its associate applications, features, capabilities, limitations, community, and to provide answers to technical questions.
+The Newcomer Linux Users Group (NEWLUG) exists to provide up-to-date information to newcomers about Linux and FOSS, its associate applications, features, capabilities, limitations, community, and to provide answers to technical questions.
 Previously we were known as the Hazelwood LUG.

 NEWLUG is a Linux Users Group (LUG) that is loosely affiliated as a Special Interest Groups (SIG) with the St. Louis Unix Users Group (SLUUG).
 Under SLUUG care the room fees are paid and web page support is provided.
 Individual membership dues, fees or other charges are NOT required.
 These meetings are free, public and open to all.